UniversalDependencies/docs/_fr-dep/nsubj.md

 nsubj(cuisinière, Maman)
 ~~~

-In FrenchSpoken we also use the `nsubj` relation :
+Here are some examples from FrenchSpoken with the `nsubj` relation :

 ~~~ sdparse
 je peux pas vous dire \n I can't tell you